IntelliJ Productivity Tips for Java Developers

 Keep in mind there are some Hotswap limitations.
 It will only work with non-structural code changes (changing an implementation of a method).
 HotSwap will not work when you change the class members or method signatures.

-Given you’ll spend most of your time debugging as a developer, I highly recommend the entire ‘Debugging’ section from Intellij’s documentation, especially the Alter the program’s execution flow part.
+Given how much time you’ll spend debugging, I highly recommend the entire ‘Debugging’ section from IntelliJ’s documentation, especially the Alter the program’s execution flow part.

 2. Debugging backwards by exploring previous stack frames